-Keep a reminder system for meetings, so you can be professional and have time to prepare for meetings by consulting your students first.

-- Keep a record of what you raise and what the outcomes were.
-You can use this to pass feedback to Faculty Officers, Students' Union Staff, and the students you represent! - Every time you work on an issue or have a win, let the Representation Team know.
+- Keep a reminder system for meetings, so you can be professional and have time to prepare for meetings by consulting your students first. - Keep a record of what you raise and what the outcomes were.
+You can use this to pass feedback to Faculty Officers, Student Union Staff, and the students you represent!

-We can help, promote and award your hard work!
-It just takes a note on ARN and you may get a shout out on our monthly Rep newsletter.
+Every time you work on an issue or have a win, let the Representation team know.
+We can help, promote and reward your hard work!
+It just takes a quick note to the ARN and you may get a shout out in our monthly Academic Representation newsletter.